Skip to main content

 Using traceability software

-The above-mentioned prerequisites for achieving traceability might seem like a lot of work – because they are.
+The above-mentioned prerequisites for achieving traceability might seem like a lot of work – and it is a lot of work.
 Organizing it all on paper or in spreadsheets is a horribly time-consuming endeavor and that is why most small businesses opt for only doing the bare minimum in order to not over-stretch themselves with administrative tasks.
 That is also why SME manufacturers often say they do not have the resources to achieve full traceability.

-Implementing a traceability software, however, allows small manufacturers to take a huge leap towards better transparency.
+Implementing traceability software, however, allows small manufacturers to take a huge leap towards better transparency.
 Modern ERP systems are perpetual inventory systems that track and update inventory and financial data with each movement.
-They allow for stock lot or serial number tracking, expiry or best before date tracking, barcoding, quality inspection management, and other inventory control methods, while also providing you with the capacity to plan out and schedule production in the most efficient way possible.
+They allow for automated stock lot or serial number tracking, expiry or best-before-date tracking, barcoding, quality inspection management, and other inventory control processes.
+In addition, a manufacturing ERP system with traceability functionality brings about standardization, automation, and optimization across your company, enabling you to achieve accurate and effective production schedules, eliminate many administrative tasks, and become much better organized.

 Key takeaways